tomogden/md-docs/ward_announce.md

 **Stake Youth Choir**<br />
 Sunday, May 22, 2022<br />
 @ *Stake Center*<br />
-We are singing """"Trust in the Lord"""" the 2022 mutual theme song at the stake youth conference kick-off on May 22nd.
+We are singing ""Trust in the Lord"" the 2022 mutual theme song at the stake youth conference kick-off on May 22nd.
 We need soloists and all voices for the chorus.
 Come have fun and sing with us!
 Sheet music and the recording are linked below<br />
 https://assets.ldscdn.org/3e/99/3e994bef2935fdcce20db93f660873225f3b2073/trust_in_the_lord_youth_music_2022.pdf<br />
 https://www.churchofjesuschrist.org/learn/youth-theme-2022?lang=eng<br />
 Rehearsals:<br />